Bush Six

 criminal charges were filed in Spain in 2009 by Baltasar Garzón.
 After appeal of lower court ruling that proceedings could move forward, Spain's National Court dismissed the case for lack of jurisdiction.

-In closing the investigation, Judge José de la Mata applied reforms to the universal jurisdiction law introduced by the current Conservative government that imposed new limits on the jurisdiction of Spanish courts that require that cases involve suspects who are Spanish citizens or are living in Spain.
+In closing the investigation, Judge José de la Mata applied reforms to the universal jurisdiction law introduced by the then-Conservative government which imposed new limits on the jurisdiction of Spanish courts that require that cases involve suspects who are Spanish citizens or are living in Spain.

 History

-In March 2009 Baltasar Garzón was asked to consider whether Spain should allow charges to be filed against:
+In March 2009, Baltasar Garzón was asked to consider whether Spain should allow charges to be filed against: